megsindelar/megsindelar.github.io/_posts/2022-06-20-Control-on-Multi-Metal-DED-Printer.md

 Measurement Equipment:
+    I used a Keyence displacement laser IL-065 to measure the height of each layer in a print.
+To do this, I first manufactured a mount to attach the sensor to the print head.
+This is so that every time the print head moved up to create a new layer, the distance sensor moved the same amount.
+Thus, the goal of my control system was to make sure the distance remained constant every time the print head moved to the next layer.
+This constraint would then lead to constant layer heights, resulting in a more precise build height.

 Control System:
-    I created a simple feedback controller that uses the data from the laser distance sensor and corrects the height error based on the reading of the print head z-axis.
+    I created a simple feedback controller that uses the data from the laser distance sensor to correct the error in height based on the readings of the print head z-axis.

+Results:
+    Overall, I created an in-situ feedback control system for a LENS Multi-Metal DED Printer.
+The initial product of this project is a collaborative system between the printer and the user, where the user has to perform multiple steps to implement the control betwwen layers.
+This creates a bit of a timing inconsistency, which affects the overall results because it leads to different melt pool cooling rates between layers.
+The PhD student who took over the project after me is continuing my work to try to fully automate the system and implement more parameters into the control system.